Fittja metro station

-Fittja metro station is a station on the red line of the Stockholm metro, located in Fittja, Botkyrka Municipality, Sweden.
-The outdoor station was opened on 1 October 1972 as the south-western terminus of the extension from Vårberg.
-On 12 January 1975 the line was extended further to Norsborg.
+Fittja is a station on Line 13 of the Red Line of the Stockholm Metro, located in Fittja, Botkyrka Municipality, Sweden.
+The station opened on 1 October 1972 as the south-western terminus of the extension from Vårberg.
+On 12 January 1975, the line was extended further to Norsborg.

+The station has an island platform that is situated at ground level, with the booking office and station access above the platforms and accessed from the overbridge on Värdshusvägen.
+Trains approach the station on viaducts from both directions, the one to the west linking to the tunnel to Alby station, whilst the one to the east crosses the Albysjön lake to Masmo station.

-The station has a copy of the Carl Fredrik Reuterswärd bronze sculpture Non-Violence, the original of which was made in memory of John Lennon.
-Under the canopy roof of the entrance to Fittja center hangs two light sculptures of opal-colored plastic created by Eva Rosengren.
+The station features a copy of the Carl Fredrik Reuterswärd bronze sculpture Non-Violence, the original of which was made in memory of John Lennon and is now located outside the United Nations headquarters in New York.
+Under the canopy roof of the entrance to Fittja centre hang two light sculptures made of opal-coloured plastic, created by Eva Rosengren.